Axistorm1/Corewar/README.md

 - The core memory is a circular array where each cell can contain a Redcode instruction.
 - Multiple warriors are loaded into different parts of the core.
-- Warriors execute one instruction per cycle (round-robin fashion).
+- Warriors execute instructions based on their 'cooldown'.
-- If a warrior tries to execute an invalid instruction or runs out of processes, it dies.
+- If a warrior runs out of processes, it dies.
-- The last warrior running (or the one with the most processes alive at timeout) wins.
+- The last warrior running wins.

 ---